0xZaddyy/Consensus-tutorial/README.md

 ```
 This code exports three functions that allow us to interact with the PoSI validator smart contract.
 The `getValidators` function retrieves the list of validators in the group, while the `addValidator` and `removeValidator` functions add and remove validators from the group, respectively.

-### Step 4: Import the PoSI validator contract in the app
+### Step 4: Import the PoSI Validator Contract in the App

 Open the `App.js` file in the `src` directory and import the `PoSIValidator` component: